ensynAI/customer-service-ai-trainer/README.md

 # Customer Service AI Trainer

-This project is an AI-based platform for training Customer Service agents.
-The entire app is AI-powered and uses the OpenAI API to generate both responses to customer queries and provide feedback to the agents.
+This project is an AI-based chat platform for training Customer Service agents.
+The entire app is AI-powered and uses the OpenAI chat completion API to simulate a potential customer.
+The platform allows agents to respond to customer queries and provides them with immediate, real-time feedback, which they can use to improve their responses.
 The platform is built using FastAPI and ReactJS and is containerized using Docker.

+See the demo below:

 <p align="center">
   <img width=90% src="./docs/demo.gif" />